Revisiting the Lavrentiev Phenomenon in One Dimension: Introduction

-This involves investigating properties and solutions of the functional \(\mathcal{F}\), seeking the function \(u\) that minimizes \(\mathcal{F}\) among all functions in the class \(\mathcal{E}\).
+This involves investigating the properties of \(\mathcal{F}\) and of admissible functions \(u \in \mathcal{E}\), with the goal of determining whether a minimizer exists and, if so, characterizing such minimizers.
 Note that the infimum is not always attained within a certain class of functions.
-A thorough discussion of such cases, with illustrative examples, can be found in the work of Buttazzo, Hildebrandt, and Giaquinta \cite{buttazzo1998one}.
-Then, the infimum over all functions cannot be achieved by restricting to regular functions alone, highlighting the necessity of considering broader function classes for a complete solution.
+A thorough discussion of such situations, with illustrative examples, can be found in the work of Buttazzo, Hildebrandt, and Giaquinta \cite{buttazzo1998one}.
+In these instances, the infimum cannot be reached by restricting to regular functions alone, which highlights the necessity of considering broader classes of functions to obtain a reachable minimizer.

-Calculating the infimum can be restricted to regular functions.
+We would want to calculate the infimum by restricting to regular functions.
 This raises an important question: under what conditions is such a restriction sufficient?
-Notably, the following inequality always holds:
+Clearly, the following inequality always holds:

 However, there are situations in which there exists a constant \( c \in \mathbb{R} \) such that: